PouceHeure/blog/content/projects/project_friction-detection.md

 As part of a European research project, I conducted a two-month research mission at the University of Tokyo to investigate road surface friction estimation using only a forward-facing camera.

-This led to the publication of paper, {{< cite ProposalUTakumi >}}, at IEEE AIM 2023 conference, in collaboration with the University of Tokyo and UTC.
+This led to the publication of a paper, {{< cite ProposalUTakumi >}}, at IEEE AIM 2023, in collaboration with the University of Tokyo and UTC.
 The system uses image segmentation, confidence modeling, geometric projection, and accumulation into a global surface grid map.

+---

+## Mission Context

+The experiment was conducted in partnership with the Fujimoto Lab (University of Tokyo) as part of the OWheel collaboration.
+The lab focuses on autonomous vehicles and control systems, particularly for electric vehicles and in-wheel motor platforms.

+{{< figure src="/images/road-friction/fujimoto_laboratory.jpg" caption="Laboratories of the University of Tokyo, Kashiwa campus." width="500">}}

+The mission goal was to detect road surface types in real time from a front-facing camera and provide this information to a traction controller.

+---

 ## Image Processing Pipeline

-### Goal

-The system performs lightweight, camera-based classification of road surfaces to support downstream control and traction management.

 ### Steps

-The algorithm consists of five main operations:

 1. ROI selection
 2. Color distance computation
-3. Threshold filtering
+3. Binary thresholding
 4. Image downsampling
 5. Confidence mask application

-{{< figure src="/images/road-friction/ip_process.png" caption="The five-stage pipeline used to process RGB images: from region-of-interest selection to a confidence-weighted binary classification." width="600">}}
+{{< figure src="/images/road-friction/ip_process.png" caption="Five-step processing pipeline from RGB image to pixel-level friction prediction." width="700">}}

-### Prediction Output

-The output is a pixel-wise classification with confidence scores:
+The image classifier generates:

-- **ROAD**
+- **ROAD** (normal traction)
-- **BLUE (slippery)**
+- **SLIPPERY** (blue polymer)
 - **UNKNOWN**

-{{< figure src="/images/road-friction/image_processing_results.png" caption="Left: raw RGB image.
-Middle: binary mask showing predicted slippery surfaces.
-Right: final output with pixel-level confidence." width="700">}}
+{{< figure src="/images/road-friction/image_processing_results.png" caption="Left: original image.
+Middle: binary mask.
+Right: confidence-weighted prediction." width="700">}}

+---

-## Projection to World Coordinates
+## Projection and Grid Map Generation

-### Camera to 3D Conversion
+### Camera to World Projection

-Each pixel $(u, v)$ is converted to 3D camera coordinates using intrinsic calibration:
+Each pixel $(u, v)$ is projected to 3D using:

 {{< equation >}}
 x_c = \frac{(u - c_x)}{f_x} \cdot z(v)